wduquette/value/journal.md

 *   Tried using the shrinkwraprs crate to wrap `i64` as `MyInt`.
 As I expected, it adds some value but it isn't transparent, and since all I really need to fix is parsing for integers and formatting for floats it isn't worth it.
 Took it out again.
+*   Added better doc comments.
+    *   I still need to add examples, but I'll do that after I copy this into the molt repo, so that I won't need to change the "use" statements.

 ## 2019-06-12
 *   Tried returning Ref<String> instead of Rc<String>, and immediately ran into